denomelchenko/Library/README.md

 1. Download the repository to your local machine or clone it by `git clone https://github.com/denomelchenko/Library.git`
 1. Configure the database:
    * Create a new MySQL database by DB file.
-   * Rename file database.properties.origin to database.properties configuration.
+   * Rename file hibernate.properties.origin to hibernate.properties configuration.
-   * Update your database.properties file.
+   * Update your hibernate.properties file.
 1. Build the project:
    `mvn clean install`
 1. Run the project: